DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

    ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/fa80a9d7-0a96-475f-8a5f-e74f56810113)

-<summary>Attempt to make a Booking with an interval more than 180 days</summary>
+<summary>Attempt to make a Booking with an interval of more than 180 days</summary>
 <br/>

  ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/10d838cf-a5c6-4069-aeb1-dac28771edce)